ambar-ashish/interview-prep/general/SpringBoot.md

 **SpringBoot**

-It autoconfigures DispatcherServlet, Datasource, EntityManagerfactory or Transation Manager.
+It autoconfigures DispatcherServlet, Datasource, EntityManagerfactory or Transaction Manager.
 Looks at the framework/dependency in classpath and autoconfigures them.(ex: hibernate)

+Spring Boot auto-configuration automatically configure a Spring application based on the dependencies present on the classpath.
+Spring Boot detects classes in the classpath and auto-configuration mechanism will ensure to create and wires necessary beans for us.
+This is one of the most powerful feature of the Spring Boot and most of the work happens silently in the background.

 It is very easy to develop Spring Based applications with Java or Groovy.
 It reduces lots of development time and increases productivity.